 HSU has a campus-wide license agreement for Microsoft's System Center Endpoint Protection, so all HSU-owned computers are automatically protected.
 Student, staff, and faculty personally-owned computers are protected until April 2014 under the terms of HSU's previous campus-wide license for Sophis Antivirus.

-As noted above, Sophos Anti-Virus remains available at no charge to all current HSU students, staff, and faculty for use on personal systems until April 2014.
-Any of these antivirus programs is also approved for use on devices connecting to HSU networks.
+Any of these antivirus programs is approved for use on devices connecting to HSU networks.